OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 **Features**
-  *Features* represent real world things and can be rendered using different *geometries* (like point, line or polygon) using a given *style*, which determines its look (line color, fill color, etc).
+  *Features* represent real world things and can be rendered using different *geometries* (like point, line or polygon) using a given *style*, which determines its look (line thinkness, fill color, etc).

 A basic map
 --------------------------------------------------------------------------------